axibase/atsd/api/meta/entity/create-or-replace.md

-# Entity: Create or Replace
+# Entity: create or replace

 ## Description